Skatteetaten/mva-meldingen/docs/omvendt_eng/forretningsregler/index.md

 - Remarks must be valid for the given VAT code (expected VAT direction) (R074)
 - Remarks must be valid for the given VAT code (opposite VAT direction) (R075)
 - Remarks must be valid for the given VAT code (lines with a specification) (R076)
+- Specification lines that apply to purchases eligible for compensation must have basis and VAT rate (R116)
+- VAT values in code lines should have a lower value than the VAT-basis value (R122)

-The following validation rules are defined for claim for compensation VAT returns:
+The following validation rules are defined for reverse tax liability VAT returns:

-- VAT returns must not be sent in before the related tax period has ended (R089)
-- The tax periode length must be 2 months (R095)
+- The tax periode length must be 3 months (R106)
-- Additional information is required to explain why opposite prefixes are used (R086)
+- Additional information is lacking for output VAT amounts with opposite +/- sign (R108)
-- Specification lines must have valid VAT codes (R088)
+- Specification lines must have valid VAT codes (R113)
-- Specification lines must be declared with a VAT-basis and VAT-rate (R093)
-- The VAT return must contain code lines when an amount has been specified in the 'fastsatt merverdiavgift' field (R100)
+- The VAT return must contain code lines when an amount has been specified in the 'fastsatt merverdiavgift' field (R107)
-- Businesses registered as municipal undertakings cannot submit claims for compensastion (R094)
-- Claims for compensation must be sent in before the deadline for the tax period (R096)
-- Changes to claims for compensation sent in after the deadline for the tax period can not increase the amount for repayment (R097)
-- The first claim for compensation for a tax period cannot be 0 krone (R098)
-- The first claim for compensation for the year must be at least a 20 000 krone repayment (R099)
-- VAT codes 81 and 83 can only be used by businesses registered in the VAT register (R101)
+- Output VAT must be declared with a VAT-basis and VAT-rate (R109)
+- Values for both the VAT code and a specification line should not be declared (R112)
-- Specification lines that apply to the reversal of input VAT given in VAT §9-6 and §9-7 can only be submitted on VAT code 1, 14 or 81 (R087)
+- Specification lines relating to the reversal of input VAT, losses on outstanding claims and withdrawals can not be sent in on reverse tax liability VAT returns (R110)
-- Specification lines that apply to losses on outstanding claims, withdrawals or reversal of input VAT are not valid (R091)
+- Specification lines relating to purchases eligible for compensation can only be sent in on VAT codes 86, 88 and 91 (R111)
+- Declared VAT amounts on code lines do not tally with the total declared VAT amount in the 'fastsatt merverdiavgift' field (R119)
+- The 'fastsatt merverdiavgift' (total declared VAT amount) should not be kr 0 (R118)
+- The sum of the VAT basis values must be more than kr 2 000 (R117)

 The following technical rules are defined for the purpose of validating the format and code lists in the tax return: